 Health Protection Scotland produces quarterly reports showing infection rates for all Scottish Boards.
-Figure 8 below shows a funnel plot of caesarean section SSI incidence per 100 procedures in Quarter 2 (Apr to Jun 2019).
-The graph shows that NHS Borders (BR) had a rate of 0.0 which is below the Scottish average rate of 1.0.
+Figure 8 below shows a funnel plot of caesarean section SSI incidence per 100 procedures in Q3 2019.
+The graph shows that NHS Borders (BR) had a rate of 1.8 which is above the Scottish average rate of 1.1.
+NHS Borders is not a statistical outlier from the rest of Scotland.

-Figure 9 below shows a funnel plot of hip arthroplasty SSI incidence per 100 procedures in Quarter 2 (Apr to Jun 2019).
-The graph shows that NHS Borders (BR) had a rate of 2.1 which is above the Scottish average rate of 0.4, although not statistically significant.
+Figure 9 below shows a funnel plot of hip arthroplasty SSI incidence per 100 procedures in Q3 2019.
+The graph shows that NHS Borders (BR) had a rate of 1.4 which is above the Scottish average rate of 0.8; again NHS Borders is not a statistical outlier from the rest of Scotland.

-Figure 8: Funnel plot of caesarean section SSI incidence (per 100 procedures) in inpatients and Post Discharge Surveillance (PDS) to day 10 for all NHS Boards in Scotland in Q2 2019
+Figure 8: Funnel plot of caesarean section SSI incidence (per 100 procedures) in inpatients and Post Discharge Surveillance (PDS) to day 10 for all NHS Boards in Scotland in Q3 2019